thumbtech/laravel-message-interceptor/README.md

 This Laravel package helps to intercept e-mails and sends them to another email (or emails) in a local environment.

 Laravel ships with one way of [intercepting emails in a local environtment](https://laravel.com/docs/5.7/mail#mail-and-local-development).
-However, this packages gives you a little bit more flexibility, such as whitelisting emails and domains in a local environment.
+However, this packages gives you a little bit more flexibility, such as whitelisting emails and domains in a local environment, preserving `CC` and `BCC` recipients, etc.

 This hopefully helps to make the testing experience in email-centric workflows a little less painful for developers working locally.